tweag/chainsail/docs/deployment.md

 HUB_NAMESPACE="<container registry>/" make push-images
 ```

-The hub namespace environment variable has to match the value of the `imageHubNamespace` property in `helm/values.yaml`, but with a trailing slash (`/`).
+The hub namespace environment variable has to match the value of the `imageHubNamespace` property in `helm/values.yaml`.

 The first time you deploy chainsail, you will need to fetch the cluster's kubernetes access credentials using `gcloud`: